jindrapetrik/jxar/README.md

 LZMA compression is currently unsupported.
 Maybe in the future.

 ## What else is missing
-Symbolic links and other node types than directory/file.
+Other node types than directory/file/symlink.

 ## Authors
 - Ported by Jindra Petřík aka JPEXS.